SpinalHDL/NaxRiscv/README.md

 val framework = new Framework(plugins())
 ```

-To give an overview of how much the design is splited between plugins, here is the list of them for one functional CPU :
+To give an overview of how much the design is split between plugins, here is the list of them for one functional CPU :

 ```
     val plugins = ArrayBuffer[Plugin]()